 4. What type of investment will ensure compliance?

 Compliance doesn’t have to mean a big investment.
 Protect Duty will not replace existing security and anti-terrorism procedures.
 It’s designed to make processes more robust in meeting a uniform standard.
 With this in mind (and given the most organisations responsible for PALs will already have a suite of processes and technologies in place), the message is one of ‘adapt’ rather than ‘introduce’.
-For instance, we are already working with several customers on looking at how their existing surveillance command and control solution can be used to monitor, enforce and report on new operating protocols that may be introduced.
+For instance, we are already working with several customers on how their existing security and surveillance solutions can be used to monitor, enforce and report on new operating protocols that may be introduced.

 5. What type of people training and procedures will be required?